+Various apps could be used for digital prayer journaling.
+However, an excellent app you may not think of for the task is Trello.
 Trello is a versatile app for organization, team work, planning and more.
-It has a myriad of uses: planning a wedding or special celebration; organizing a move or trip; lesson plans or sermon prep; collaborating with a team for work or ministry; and many more!
+It has a myriad of uses: planning a wedding or special celebration; organizing a move or trip; lesson plans or sermon prep; collaborating with a team for work or ministry and more!

 It’s one of my most used apps!
 My uses for it include:

 - Meal Planning (including checklists for ingredients and cost)

 - Worship Planning (new song rotation, song lists, etc.)

 You can even find lots of Trello Board “templates” to copy to your own account as a new board, or just to get ideas for ways you can use the app.